A VAE Approach to Sample Multivariate Extremes: Tail properties of Distributions Sampled by Generative Models

-where $\delta$ is the Dirac measure and $p_i>0$ such that $\sum_{i=1}^{n^\prime} p_i = 1$. \end{proposition} Therefore, in the limit of infinite radius, ${\bf X}$ is almost surely located on a specific axis.
-While extracting certain principal directions in extreme regions is a useful tool for the comprehensive analysis of a data set \citep{drees2021principal}, it is severely lacking in flexibility when it comes to represent more complex distributions and generate realistic extreme samples.\\ To circumvent this difficulty, we consider a polar decomposition, so we can generate the angle and the radius separately.
-Namely, we write ${\bf X} = (R,{\bf \Theta})$ as explained in Section \ref{mve}.
-This allows to make explicit the dependency structure of the data whatever the radius is, especially for large radii.
-We can then obtain more varied angular measures than those concentrated on a finite number of vectors as illustrate in the numerical experiments reported in Section \ref{experiments}.
+where $\delta$ is the Dirac measure and $p_i>0$ such that $\sum_{i=1}^{n^\prime} p_i = 1$. \end{proposition} Informally, this proposition means that for sufficiently large radii, ${\bf X}$ tends to concentrate along one of a finite set of direction vectors.
+While extracting certain principal directions in extreme regions is a useful tool for the comprehensive analysis of a data set \citep{drees2021principal}, it is severely lacking in flexibility when it comes to represent more complex distributions and generate realistic extreme samples.\\ To circumvent this difficulty, we consider a polar decomposition of $\mathbf{X}$ into radial and angular components, which are generated separately.
+This allows us to obtain angular measures that are more diverse than those concentrated on a finite set of vectors, as illustrated by the numerical experiments reported in Section \ref{experiments}.